Loran-ash/Personal-Use-Discord-Music-Bot-with-YouTube-Recommendation-Function/README.md

 # Personal-Use-Discord-Music-Bot-with-YouTube-Recommendation-Function

-Personal use discord music bot with YouTube recommendation function
+Personal use discord music bot with YouTube recommendation function using Python

 The code of music bot is based on Gabriel-M-Martins/Discord-MusicBot.